From the Archive

 IT IS A SHOCK TO THE SYSTEM ~ EIN SCHOCK FÜR DAS SYSTEM to see anti-Semitic graffiti daubed across London this morning, in the same fashion that heralded the descent of the German People into the chaos and hell of the Third Reich 1933-1945 and destruction of Germany in just 12 years.

-It is even more of a shock to the system when I recall that members of my own family fought and died "to rid the world of brute oppression, tyranny and fear", as Winston Churchill eloquently and very defiantly put it.
+It is even more of a shock recalling that members of my own family fought and died "to rid the world of brute oppression, tyranny and fear", as Winston Churchill eloquently and very defiantly put it.

 Even ten years ago in Liverpool, when I owned and edited a lifestyle magazine, this action would have been unthinkable.

 My parents were alive then; they had survived the Blitz; both had been bombed and strafed as teenage civilians, even here, in Britain.
-My father saw Coventry on 15 November 1940 with his mother.
-Mrs Webb had made a train dash to the city with her 13-year-old son in tow to check up on her brother, wife and family in Coventry following the previous night air raid.
+My father saw Coventry on 15 November 1940 with his mother, Mrs Webb had made a train dash to the city with her 13-year-old son in tow to check up on her brother, wife and family in Coventry following the previous night air raid.
+In Luftwaffe jargon the term coventriert or coventryed was used.

 II

-Notwithstanding that, my sisters and I were brought up by our parents and four grandparents not to hold any bitterness towards the German People.
-Those familiar with my work as a writer will know where I stand.
-A brief visit to both of my websites leaves no one in any doubt.
+In spite of all that, my sisters and I were brought up by our parents and four grandparents to not hold any bitterness towards the German People.
+Those familiar with my work will know where I stand.
+A brief visit to both of my website leaves no one in doubt.

 III

 I have a very close association with Israel.
-My faith is resolute, and I'm very loosely Christian, not strait-jacketed, totally rejecting the Christian fundamentalist view that Israel should return to its biblical borders of two millennia ago: a very loose Christian, a man who flies outside the box.
+My faith is resolute, not strait-jacketed, totally rejecting the Christian fundamentalist view that Israel should return to its biblical borders of two millennia ago: a VERY loose Christian, well outside the box.
 I understand the plight of the Palestinians.
 I have spent much time in Jerusalem, the Galil, and the Golan Heights over the years, similarly in Berlin and Hamburg.

 I know well the arguments.